instructor-ai/instructor/docs/blog/posts/chain-of-density.md

   - jxnl
 ---

-# Finetuning Faster Smarter Summaries with OpenAI's GPT-3.5-turbo
+# Smarter Summaries w/ Finetuning GPT-3.5 and Chain of Density

 > Discover how to distil an iterative method like Chain Of Density into a single finetuned model using Instructor